fabdurso/Mastering-Web-Test-Automation/README.md

 9. [The Test Automation University](https://testautomationu.applitools.com/): A collection of free online courses covering various aspects of test automation, including courses on Selenium, RSpec, and Capybara.

 These resources will help you stay up-to-date with the latest trends, techniques, and best practices in web testing, and deepen your understanding of RSpec, Capybara, Selenium, and related topics.

-### Here's the list of the topics covered in the second, more detailed and in-depth version of this eBook:
-1. Advanced RSpec Features: Delve deeper into the powerful features of RSpec, such as custom matchers, metadata, and shared contexts, to create more expressive and maintainable tests.
-2. Capybara and JavaScript Testing: Explore advanced techniques for testing JavaScript-heavy applications with Capybara, including AJAX interactions, asynchronous behavior, and working with various JavaScript frameworks.
-3. Advanced Selenium Usage: Learn about advanced Selenium concepts, such as handling different types of browser alerts, working with iframes, and executing custom JavaScript code.
-4. Testing APIs with RSpec: Discover best practices for testing RESTful APIs, GraphQL endpoints, and WebSocket connections using RSpec and other Ruby libraries.
-5. Scalable Test Suite Architecture: Understand how to architect large-scale test suites to ensure they remain maintainable, organized, and efficient as your application grows.
-6. Performance Testing: Learn about performance testing methodologies and tools, such as JMeter and Gatling, and how to integrate them into your testing process.
-7. Security Testing: Explore techniques and tools for testing the security of your web applications, including common vulnerabilities, such as SQL injection, XSS, and CSRF.
-8. Visual Regression Testing: Discover how to use visual regression testing tools like Percy, Applitools, or BackstopJS to ensure the visual consistency of your web applications across different browsers and devices.
-9. Mobile Web Testing with Appium: Learn how to use Appium, a popular mobile testing framework, to test web applications on mobile devices and simulators.
-10. Continuous Integration and Deployment: Dive deeper into integrating your test suite with continuous integration and deployment tools, such as Jenkins, CircleCI, or Travis CI, to automate your testing and deployment processes.
-By covering these advanced topics in a second edition of the eBook, readers will gain a more comprehensive understanding of web testing and be better equipped to handle complex testing scenarios, ultimately becoming more proficient QA Engineers.